 This people-pleasing creates weak boundaries.
 We tend to overextend ourselves in order to please others.
 And we overextend ourselves to pursue goals and achievement at any cost.
 Throwing ourselves into work or school can become an escape and a way to bury our feelings.
-Striving for perfection and success become a way to prove our worth and to avoid criticism from our parents and ourselves.
+It also becomes an essential way to prove our worth and get validation.

-Children in alcoholic families become overly responsible out of necessity.
-We often have to take care of our addicted or co-dependent parent and/or our siblings.
+Children in alcoholic families also become overly responsible out of necessity.
+We often have to take care of our addicted or codependent parents and/or siblings.
 We learn early on that others are untrustworthy and to rely on ourselves.

-Because we were blamed and criticized as children we came to internalize these beliefs and now are overly harsh with ourselves.
-We expect perfection from ourselves and since this isn’t possible we fall into harsh self-criticize, feeling of guilt, hopelessness, and low self-worth.
+Because we were blamed and criticized as children we came to internalize these beliefs and now we’re overly harsh with ourselves.
+We expect perfection from ourselves and since this isn’t possible we berate ourselves, feel intense guilt, shame, and hopelessness.